Budget and Voting Information

 Residents’ tax bills are determined by several factors that are out of the district’s control, including assessment levels and equalization rates, which are set by the New York State Office of Real Property Services.

-While the final tax rates for 2023-24 cannot be determined until the summer when final assessments and equalization rates are available, the district estimates that a 1% tax levy increase would result in an annual increase of a little less than $11 on a home with a fair market value of $100,000.
-Based on current equalization rates and assessments, the homeowner would pay an estimated $1,072 in school taxes (before the applicable STAR exemption).
+While the final tax rates for 2024-25 cannot be determined until the summer when final assessments and equalization rates are available, the district estimates that a 2% tax levy increase would result in an annual increase of about $19 on a home with a fair market value of $100,000.
+Based on current equalization rates and assessments, the homeowner would pay an estimated $989 in school taxes (before the applicable STAR exemption).

 -